opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 1. Sample response (heading level 4)
 1. Response fields (heading level 3)

-## API name
+## <Name of API> API

-Provide an API name that describes its function, followed by a description of its top use case and any usage recommendations.
+Provide a paragraph that describes the API functional group, and optionally a description of a top use case.
+For example, "Alerting API."

-*Example function*: "Autocomplete queries"
+If there are important usage tips, deprecated code elements or other pertinent concepts that you want to call out, use a note or tip liquid tag.

+#### Examples: Note callouts

+If you use the Security plugin, make sure you have the appropriate permissions.
+{: .note}

+The optional query field `cutoff_frequency` is now deprecated.
+{: .note }

+If it is a single operation API within an API group, provide a title that describes the API operation.
 Use sentence capitalization for the heading (for example, "Create or update mappings").
 When you refer to the API operation, you can use lowercase with code font.

 If there is a corresponding OpenSearch Dashboards feature, provide a “See also” link that references it.
 *Example*: “To learn more about monitor findings, see [Document findings](https://opensearch.org/docs/latest/monitoring-plugins/alerting/monitors/#document-findings)."

-If applicable, provide any caveats to its usage with a note or tip, as in the following example:

-"If you use the Security plugin, make sure you have the appropriate permissions."
-(To set this point in note-style format, follow the text on the next line with {: .note})

-### Path and HTTP methods
+### Path parameter usage examples

 For relatively complex API calls that include path parameters, it's sometimes a good idea to provide an example so that users can visualize how the request is properly formed.
 This section is optional and includes examples that illustrate how the endpoint and path parameters fit together in the request.
 The following is an example of this section for the nodes stats API: